aralroca/next-translate/README.md

 # i18n-next-static

+## About the library

-i18n-next-static is a Next.js utility to translate pages without the need of a server (static i18n pages generator).
+Utility to translate Next.js pages without the need of a server (static i18n pages generator).

 The main goal of this library is to keep the translations as simple as possible in a Next.js environment.